luphysics/PyMODA/docs/developer-guide.md

 If you are not registered as a collaborator, you should [fork the repository](https://help.github.com/en/articles/fork-a-repo).
 You can then clone your fork to download the code.

 When you make changes, you can open a pull request targeting PyMODA's `master` branch.

-Please don't open a pull request targeting the `release` branch.
+## Preparing to run

+When the code is downloaded and Python is installed, you'll need to install the dependencies.

+Open a terminal in the `PyMODA` folder and run `python packages/install.py`.
+When prompted, you will then need to press the `Enter` key to proceed.

+> :warning: For security reasons, do not run this command with elevated permissions.

+## Running PyMODA

+To start PyMODA, run `python src/main.py` in the `PyMODA` folder.

-### Installing Git hooks
+## Installing Git hooks

 Git hooks are used to automatically perform tasks when a commit is made.
 PyMODA uses `doctoc` to add the table of contents to markdown files, and `black` to format Python files to follow a consistent style.